Implementation of industrial bioprocesses

 - Evaluate productivity requirements of large-scale fermentation and biocatalysis

-- Describe the principles for design and scale-up of a fermenter
+- Describe the principles for design and scale-up of a bioreactor

 - Describe the role of two-stage fermentation and in-situ product removal in the context of fermentations for production of industrial products

-- Evaluate simple downstream concepts from fermentation processes
+- Evaluate simple downstream concepts for product recovery from fermentation processes

 Course Content